Chris Clemons (basketball): Maine Celtics (2021–2022)

 On October 16, 2021, Clemons signed with the Boston Celtics, but was waived soon thereafter.
 On October 23, he signed with the Maine Celtics as an affiliate player.
 Clemons averaged 16.3 points, 4.9 rebounds, 4.1 assists and 1.1 steals per game.

 On December 29, 2021, Clemons signed a 10-day contract with the Atlanta Hawks.
 However, he did not appear in a game for Atlanta.
 On January 8, 2022, Clemons was reacquired by the Maine Celtics.
 On January 22, 2022, Clemons set an NBA G League record for most points in a quarter on perfect shooting from the field with 27 points on 9–9 field goal shooting.
 Later that season he would win the G League Player of the Week on February 13 and G League Player of the month for March.

 Clemons joined the Atlanta Hawks for the 2022 NBA Summer League.

 Windy City Bulls (2022)

 On September 29, 2022, Clemons' returning player rights were traded by the Celtics to the Windy City Bulls.
 On October 13, he signed a contract with the Bulls.
 On November 23, Clemons was bought out by the Bulls.

+Xinjiang Flying Tigers (2022–2023)

+In November 2022, Clemons signed with the Xinjiang Flying Tigers of the Chinese Basketball Association.

+Return to Windy City (2023–2024)

+On November 2, 2023, Clemons rejoined the Windy City Bulls.
+However, he was waived on February 1, 2024.

+SLUC Nancy (2024–2025)

+On February 17, 2024, Clemons signed with SLUC Nancy of the LNB Pro A.

+Baskets Oldenburg (2025–present)

+On July 21, 2025, he signed with EWE Baskets Oldenburg in the Basketball Bundesliga (BBL).
+On October 24, 2025, in an 108–85 win over Gladiators Trier, he scored 52 points, a single-game team record and more than any other BBL player in the previous 30 years.